phergie/plugin-dns/README.md

 ## License

-Released under the BSD License.
+Released under the MIT License.
 See `LICENSE`.